-There is no consistent pattern for the location of the two-digit date code in relation to the Star-S mark mark, although the star is frequently located on the base (Figure 8).
-The date code can be located to the left, right, above, below or at a separate location (heel or base) from the star.
-During this time period, a singledigit mold code often accompanied the Star-S mark in conjunction with the twodigit date code.
+There is no consistent pattern for the location of the two-digit date code in relation to the Star-S mark mark, although the star is frequently located on the base.
+The date code can be located to the left, right, above, below or at a separate location (heel or base) from the star (Figure 15).
+During this time period, a single-digit mold code often accompanied the Star-S mark in conjunction with the two-digit date code.
 These generally appear in two patterns: date code - Star-S mark - mold code or mold code - Star-S mark - date code.

-Figure 8: Star-S with a tewo-digit date code
+Figure 15 - Star-S date

 Sometimes, a second Star-S mark plus the date code was embossed on the heel.
-An El Paso example was marked with a Star-S mark on the base and a second Star logo plus 29 on the heel.
+An El Paso example was marked with a Star-S mark on the base and a second Star-S mark plus 29 on the heel.
 We can verify date codes from 1928 to 1930.
-This mark is found on bottles from 14 different Arizona soft drink bottlers and numerous companies throughout the west and at least as far east as Texas.
+This mark is found on bottles from 14 different Arizona soft drink bottlers and numerous companies throughout the West and at least as far east as Texas.

-S in Star [with numbers before and after and a date code embossed on the crown finish] (1931)
+S in Star [numbers before and after; date code on the crown finish] (1931)

-This configuration is uncommon and reflects bottles actually made after the

-Illinois-Pacific Coast Co. took charge of Southern's liquidation on November 15, 1930.
+This configuration is uncommon and reflects bottles actually made after the Illinois-Pacific Coast Co. took charge of Southern's liquidation on November 15, 1930.
 The embossing of a date code on the crown was a configuration used by Illinois-Pacific on its own bottles.
 It is highly likely that these bottles were actually made at the Illinois-Pacific plant, possibly to fill existing orders from Southern Glass or just to use the molds until they wore out.